CS-SI/SIRIUS/README.md

 sirius::Filter filter = sirius::Filter::Create("/path/to/filter/file.tif",
                                                zoom_ratio);

-// compose a frequency zoom from sirius::ImageDecompositionPolicies and
+// compose a frequency resampler from sirius::ImageDecompositionPolicies and
 //     sirius::FrequencyZoomStrategies enums
-sirius::IFrequencyZoom::UPtr freq_zoom =
+sirius::IFrequencyResampler::UPtr freq_resampler =
-      sirius::FrequencyZoomFactory::Create(
+      sirius::FrequencyResamplerFactory::Create(
             sirius::ImageDecompositionPolicies::kPeriodicSmooth,
             sirius::FrequencyZoomStrategies::kZeroPadding);

-// compute the zoomed image
+// compute the resampled image sirius::Image resampled_image = freq_resampler->Compute(
-sirius::Image zoomed_image = freq_zoom->Compute(
       zoom_ratio, image, filter.padding(), filter);
 ```

 #### Thread safety

-Compute a zoomed image with Sirius is thread safe so it is possible to use the same `IFrequencyZoom` object in a multi-threaded context.
+Compute a resampled image with Sirius is thread safe so it is possible to use the same `IFrequencyResampler` object in a multi-threaded context.

 Process an image with a `Filter` object is also thread safe so you can reuse the same filter in a multi-threaded context.